Lingayats: Lingayat literature

-Several works are attributed to the founder of Lingayatism movement, Basava, and these texts are revered in the Lingayat community.
+Several works are attributed to the founder of Lingayat movement, Basava, and these texts are revered in the Lingayat community.
 In particular, these include various Vachana (literally, "what is said") such as the Shat-sthala-vachana, Kala-jnana-vachana, Mantra-gopya, Ghatachakra-vachana and Raja-yoga-vachana.
 Saints and Sharanas like Allamaprabhu, Akka Mahadevi, Siddarama and Basava were at the forefront of this development during the 12th century.